 Mavic wheels are some of the most popular wheels for road bikes and gravel bikes.
-The French company, based in Annecy, doesn’t produce anything super-cheap, with road bike wheels starting at £150 and going right through to over £2,000.
+The French company, based in Annecy, doesn’t produce anything super-cheap, with road bike wheels starting at around £150 and going right through to over £2,000.

 You'll find Mavic wheels on a lot of ready-built bikes as manufacturers like the prestige of the yellow logo